"#1 Killer of Meetings (And What Your Can Do About It)"

 Auction and game theory experts ponder how to game Google's auction for its hot IPO.

-An article that describes the current financial climate in Hollywood, which is dominated by
+An article that describes the current financial climate in Hollywood, which is dominated by a blockbuster mentality.

 An article about movie studio accounting practices.

 An article about how harmony, cooperation, and synchronized effort build teams.
 It's difficult, but it can be learned.